 Most of the electrical items used were from Altronics, they have pretty much everything in one place which saves time and money.

 Now to the awning, it’s from Ostrich wing awning Australia.

 What I love about this awning is the amount of shade it provides with such little effort in the setup procedure.
-It's nearly just a 30 sec job once you have pulled it out a few times and know the procedure without thinking about it.
+It's nearly just a 30 sec job once you have pulled it out a few times and know the procedure.

-Another great thing to point out is once the ostrich wing is pulled out and I have picked a bad spot in relation to the sun light direction I can just jump in the cruiser and move with the Ostrich wing still out and getting the shade spot on!
-This is much due to not needing to use ropes unless it’s really windy.
+Another great thing to point out is that once the ostrich wing is pulled out and I find that I have picked a bad spot in relation to the sun light direction I can just jump in the cruiser and move with the Ostrich wing still out and getting the shade spot on!
+This is due to not needing to use ropes unless it’s really windy.